 Please bear with me whilst I workout the workings of the World Wide Web.

 My research is inherently interdisciplinary and collaborative.
-I explore ideas of embodiment and subjectivity through considering the interrelations between literature, culture (especially film), philosophy, medicine, and science.
+I explore ideas of embodiment and subjectivity through considering the interrelations and intersections between literature, culture (especially film), philosophy, medicine, and science.
 James Joyce and the Phenomenology of Film, my first monograph, was published by Oxford University Press in 2017.

 I was awarded my doctorate from the University of Oxford in 2013 after having completed a BA in English and Philosophy and an MA in Twentieth-century Literature at the University of Leeds.